AndrewKraevskii/chess/README.md

 - basic uci protocol.
 - stockfish playing itself.
 - stockfish playing with player.
-- player plaing with player.
+- player playing with player.
 - checks for correctness of moves.

 ## Building